 In this hands-on course students will work with active researchers in the Communication Neuroscience lab at Penn to gain experience in how research works.
 Students will have the opportunity to interact closely with a mentor and will gain experience conceptualizing research questions, designing experiments, and collecting and analyzing data.
 In fall 2019, the course “field experiment” will examine how to increase voter turn-out among Penn students, but the specific research approaches taken to this topic will be driven by students' interests (e.g. in persuasion, marketing, network science, etc).
 Prerequisite: COMM 210, an equivalent research methods class, or permission of the instructor.

-When ‘me’ and ‘you’ becomes ‘us’ and ‘them,’ a suite of psychological processes are amplified or come online.
-In this course, we will examine the forces that drive people to engage in intergroup conflict through the lenses of evolutionary biology and psychology, and then examine the effectiveness of communications-based interventions at easing conflict.
-In the first part of the course, we will learn about the theoretical work on intergroup psychology; in the second part, we will examine the specific processes that drive conflict (e.g., stereotypes, prejudice, dehumanization) and how they are measured using both explicit self-report and implicit measures (e.g., physiology, neuroimaging); in the third part, we will explore the interventions that have been demonstrated to work (and fail) to decrease intergroup conflict.
+In the first part of the course, we will examine the theoretical work from intergroup psychology.
+In the second part of the course, we will examine the specific biases that drive conflict (e.g., stereotypes, emotions, prejudice, dehumanization) and how they are measured using both explicit self-report and implicit measures (e.g., physiology, neuroimaging); in the third part, we will explore the interventions that have been demonstrated to work (and fail) to decrease intergroup conflict.
 No prior experience in psychology or neuroscience is required.
 The course is lecture-based, but will include class discussions and in-class activities.

 COMM 313: Computational Text Analysis for Communication Research (O’Donnell)